4 YEARS RANKED #1 PR FIRM IN KENTUCKY BY LOUISVILLE BUSINESS FIRST

 Account Coordinator, Geiger & Associates Public Relations (2000-2004)

-Scott has also served in senior positions on several highly targeted races including U.S. Senator Mitch McConnell, Congressman Brett Guthrie, and numerous Kentucky State Senate races.
+Scott has served in senior positions and advisory roles on several highly targeted races, helping U.S. Senator Mitch McConnell, Congressman Brett Guthrie, and numerous other candidates and organizations for over 20 years.

 Founding Partner, RunSwitch Public Relations (2012-present)